nin-jin/proposal-timelimit/README.md

 # Usages

 - Prevent freeze-attack to the JS sandbox that runs a user provided code.
-Exammple: https://sandbox.js.hyoo.ru/#script=for%28%3B%3B%29%3B
+Example: https://sandbox.js.hyoo.ru/#script=for%28%3B%3B%29%3B
 - Time slicing to prevent execution greater than animation frame.
 - Prevent app freeze on acidental infinite loop.
 As example: hot reload in dev mode are stoped on bugs like infinite recursion.
 - Stop executions when result is obsolete.
 Actual for real time data like trading rates, video/audio stream etc.